 The best and quickest and easiest way to cook beets is to steam beets in the Instant Pot pressure cooker.
 Instant Pot beets cook in 20 minutes including time to come to pressure.
 Cooking beets on the stovetop takes almost twice as long.

-This Arugula salad with beets, goat cheese, and walnuts can be served as a side salad to a main course such as Instant Pot Coq au Vin or Instant Pot Shrimp and Grits.
+This is my favorite salad!
+The arugula salad with goat cheese recipe can be served as a side salad to a main course such as Indian Style Shepherd’s Pie, Instant Pot Coq au Vin or Instant Pot Peri Peri Chicken.
+You could also make it a soup and salad night with Indian curry soup, or creamy chicken soup.

 Beets

-- Pick beets with the greens till attached and with a smooth skin.
+- Pick beets with the greens still attached and with smooth skin.

 Substitutions